 Welcome to my study!

 "O Lord, how shall I meet You?"
-With these few words, you see my heart.
-What I desire is to see our Lord Jesus in the life to come, and give thanks for His forgiveness, grace and mercy.
+With these few words you see what I value.
+I know I will see our Lord Jesus in the life to come, so each day I give thanks for His forgiveness and mercy.
 He is answering our prayers even now.
-We believe in Him as the One who is risen from the dead, who intercedes for His people whom He has bought with His own blood.
+We believe in Him who is risen from the dead, who intercedes for His people whom He has bought with His own blood.

 I will date each entry and keep all my posts, in case you would like to spend more time in the future looking and learning.